chetanbg1/cbg-aws/README.md

 Amazon S3 storage classes

 With Amazon S3, you pay only for what you use.
-You can choose from a range of storage classes(opens in a new tab) to select a fit for your business and cost needs.
+You can choose from a range of storage classes to select a fit for your business and cost needs.
 When selecting an Amazon S3 storage class, consider these two factors:

 How often you plan to retrieve your data
 How available you need your data to be

-why S3 - Data Backup and Stroage  - secure backup of important files, ensuring data durability and accessibility Static website Hosting - - making it globally accessible Data Archiving - Archive and preserve data for ling term storage with cost efficiency Content Distribution - distribute content globally Data Transfer - facilitate secure data transfer between AWS services and region supporting seamless integration Data Analytics -large data set can analize using services like Amazon Athena
+why S3 -
+Data Backup and Stroage  - secure backup of important files, ensuring data durability and accessibility Static website Hosting - - making it globally accessible Data Archiving - Archive and preserve data for long term storage with cost efficiency Content Distribution - distribute content globally Data Transfer - facilitate secure data transfer between AWS services and region supporting seamless integration Data Analytics -large data set can analize using services like Amazon Athena